The Assassination Of The Emperor Commodus (The Play)

 At the bedchamber of the Imperial Palace.

-Commodus has returned, thus knowing the names of the traitors that have conspired against him.
-Marcia and the orphan child are with him, whilst Eclectus is anxiously waiting outside, for the murder of the emperor to transpire.
-Commodus has taken his customary nap, after dismissing Eclectus.
+Commodus has returned, now knowing the names of the traitors.
+Marcia and the orphan child are with him, whilst Eclectus waits anxiously outside.
+Commodus takes his customary nap after dismissing Eclectus.

-Before he sleeps, he takes a wax tablet made from a thin strip of basswood, which grows under the bark of the linden tree-and writes down the names of those who were to be put to death that night.
+Before he sleeps, he takes a wax tablet made from a thin strip of basswood, which grows beneath the bark of the linden tree, and writes down the names of those to be put to death that night.

-Marcia's name was at the top of the list, followed by Laetus and Eclectus and a large number of the foremost senators that included Cornelius, the senator that served his dearest father Marcus Aurelius.
+Marcia's name is at the top of the list, followed by Laetus and Eclectus, and a large number of senators, including Cornelius, who had served his late father, Marcus Aurelius.

 COMMODUS.